pierrecariou/SEPA-generator/README.md

 ### Prerequisites

-Java should be installed by default on your machine.
+Java (JRE at least) should be already installed by default on your machine.

 ### Installation